Integra Sources logo

 Computer vision (CV) is a subset of artificial intelligence that deals with detecting, processing, and distinguishing objects in digital images and videos.
 Building computer vision applications comes with a variety of solutions and technologies, including libraries, frameworks, and platforms.
 OpenCV is one of these solutions.
 It’s a set of libraries with over 2500 tools that vary from classical machine learning (ML) algorithms, such as linear regression, support-vector machines (SVMs), and decision trees, to deep learning and neural networks.

 OpenCV is an open-source solution that can be freely used, modified, and distributed under the Apache license.
 The library was initially introduced by Intel in 1998, and the corporation has been supporting OpenCV and contributing to it ever since.
-For example, one of the latest contributions is the Deep Neural Network (DNN) module added to OpenCV 3.3.
+For example, the company added the Deep Neural Network (DNN) module to OpenCV 3.3.
 It allows users to train neural networks on deep learning frameworks and then port these networks to OpenCV for further actions.

 OpenCV comprises a broad range of modules intended to process images, detect and track objects, describe features, and perform many other tasks.
 Here are some of the modules: